MiddleRaster/Tdd20.TestAdapter/README.md

 ### How to use

-I say, "style", because Visual Studio's Test Explorer expects a little more information about the tests than Tdd20 provides.
+I say "style" because Visual Studio's Test Explorer expects a little more information about the tests than Tdd20 provides.
 In particular, VS also wants to know what file and line number a test method *starts* on.
 That info is provided by a small module, VsTdd20.ixx; once that is imported you can write tests like this: